LeADS Training – Poster Session and the Transition from Theory to Practice

 From the 19th to 25th of June 2022 the 15 ESRs met again for their fourth training module.
 This time they had the chance to meet on the beautiful island of Crete, Greece.
-The LeADS training program is structured around several training modules that together aim at training a new generation of researchers as legally attentive data scientists that become experts in both law and data science capable of working within and across the two disciplines.
-Whereas the third training module in Pisa focussed on the legal perspective, this training module focussed more on the computer scientist perspective.
+Whereas the previous modules in Pisa focussed on the legal perspective, this training focussed more on the computer scientist perspective.

 LeADS at AIAI: Panel discussion and Poster Session